SzymonNowakowski/alphafold/README.md

     In particular, you may submit it with a command

     ```bash
-    sbatch run_alphafold_from_features.slurm inputs/file_with_monomer.fasta
+    sbatch run_alphafold_from_features.slurm outputs/file_with_monomer/features.pkl
     ```

-    The results of inference are then written into the `outputs` subdirectory.
+    The results of inference are then written into the `outputs/file_with_monomer` subdirectory.

 #### Changes
 New scripts in this version (Center4ML version):